jipson7/learning-lisp/README.md

 So why does this allow us to join 2 lists together?
 Simply because we are able to have each pointer point to a list.
 But it goes deeper than that, why exactly do cons cells help us understand lists?
 Because lists are not actually *lists* in the sense that we see them, but just a linked series of cons cells that each contain a pointer to a piece of data, and then a pointer to the next cell.

 The actual underlying lying implementation looks alot like what we know as 'linked lists' in OOP languages.
-Consider the following Common Lisp code that defines a list of 3 numbers.
+Consider the following Common Lisp code that defines a list of 3 numbers in 2 different ways, and then uses `eq` to check their equality.

 ```
+(eq
 	'(3 7 13)
+	(cons 1 (cons 2 (cons 3 nil))))   ; => T (true)

 ```

 We can visualize the underlying implementation of this structure's cons cells in much the same way we would if it was made in java with a linked list.